Thanks to our Title Sponsor

 What Should You Expect?

 Because of the geographic size of Florida and the distances participants travel from the far corner of the state and the Bahamas, sessions will start at 1:00 PM on Thursday afternoon.
 There is also a fellowship, get-acquainted outdoor barbeque on Thursday evening.

-There are five general sessions, where you will hear top Rotary speakers.
+There are six general sessions, where you will hear top Rotary speakers.

 The General Breakouts are focused on topics such as Planning Your Rotary Year, Engaging Club Members, Dynamics of Your Club and Board, and Making an Impact on Your Community.
 In these general breakout sessions, you will be in classes with others from clubs of similar size.

 There are also specialized sessions for assistant governors as well as spouses who have paid an additional registration fee.

 During PETS each district holds breakout sessions for those attending from their respective district.